From Joyful Witnessing to Many Parts, One Body

 Rich Diversity

-St Bernadette’s is blessed with great richness and diversity within our community.
 In terms of languages, we speak Tagalog, Bahasa Indonesia, Mandarin, and English.
 We a community of many nationalities: Filipino, Indonesian, Chinese, Malaysian, Singaporean and many others besides.

 Our Spiritual Home

 We hail from different home and family backgrounds, but we all call St Bernadette “home”.
-St. Berns is indeed our spiritual home where we come that our spirits and souls may find nourishment, rest and peace “in the warm embrace of [God’s] unconditional love.”
+St Berns is indeed our spiritual home where we come that our spirits and souls may find nourishment, rest and peace “in the warm embrace of [God’s] unconditional love.”

 Everyone a Member of the Body